11 of Ontario’s Most Jaw-Dropping Natural Landscapes

 3. Sleeping Giant

 This iconic landform in Northwestern Ontario is one of Canada’s most recognizable vistas, resembling a prostrate giant rising from the silver waters of Lake Superior and dominating the viewscape from downtown Thunder Bay.
-Hikers can access over 100 km of trails at Sleeping Giant Provincial Park via the Trans-Canada Highway and Highway 587, about an hour’s drive from city limits.
-Plan on a full day to complete the challenging 21.8-km hike to the summit—and be prepared for a jaw-dropping view at the top of Ontario’s tallest vertical cliffs.
+Hikers can access over 100 kilometres of trails at Sleeping Giant Provincial Park via the Trans-Canada Highway and Highway 587, about an hour’s drive from city limits.
+Plan on a full day to complete the challenging 21.8-kilometre hike to the summit—and be prepared for a jaw-dropping view at the top of Ontario’s tallest vertical cliffs.

-It’s easy to spend a weekend or more at Sleeping Giant’s drive-in Marie Louise Lake campground exploring all the Sibley Peninsula has to offer.
-The campground features family-friendly beaches and paddling options; mountain biking is allowed on several park trails; and the park is renowned among birders, with dozens of songbirds and raptors calling it home.
+It’s easy to spend a weekend or more at Sleeping Giant’s drive-in Marie Louise Lake Campground exploring all the Sibley Peninsula has to offer.
+The campground features family-friendly beaches and paddling options; mountain biking is allowed on several Park trails; and the Park is renowned among birders, with dozens of songbirds and raptors calling it home.
 Backcountry campers will find 27 hike- and paddle-in sites, most of which are along the Lake Superior coastline.
 The backcountry campsites at Tee Harbour can be reached by bicycle as well.

 • Looking for cabin-based accommodations?
 Book a lakeside retreat at Beyond the Giant, a waterfront resort offering easy access to Sleeping Giant hiking and biking trails.